-On campus: the college may offer courses in one-week intensives or four-, five-, or six-week sessions.
+On campus: the college may offer courses in one-week intensives or up to ten-week sessions.
 Because courses are accelerated and class periods lengthened, students are advised not to enroll for more than six hours.
 Summer school courses may be canceled when enrollment is insufficient to cover institutional costs.

-Online: one six-week session is offered in which six to eight credit hours may be earned.
+Online: two six-week sessions are offered in which six to eight credit hours may be earned.